 ANNOUNCEMENTS

-- You can bring ONE 3x5 index card with writing on both sides.
+- You can bring ONE 3x5 index card with writing on one side.

-- Mor will have index cards in her office (GHC 7207) starting Monday.
+- Mor will have index cards in her office (GHC 7207) starting Monday of that week.

 - Recommendations for what to put on your index card: